fakemanoan/fakemanoan.github.io/docs/bugreport.md

 If you are experiencing a bug or issue with my ROM, open a [Github issue](https://github.com/fakemanoan/LineageOS-Releases/issues) with AT LEAST:
 1) A description of the issue
 2) ROM version you are running (ie. Android ROM, version, date of build)
-3) Include a logcat, bugreport, dmesg, or last_kmsg when the issue occurs, whatever is appropriate
+3) Include a logcat, bugreport, dmesg, or last_kmsg when the issue occurs, whatever is appropriate.
+If you need help capturing logs, head to [here](../logcat)
 4) Provide ALL necessary information

 **Do not** report a bug if you are: